massgov/mayflower/packages/patternlab/styleguide/source/_patterns/03-organisms/page-header/page-header-addons.md

 ~~~
 pageHeader: {
   fullWidth:
-    type: boolean (allow optionalContents to take up the entire container width) / optional - default to false
+    type: boolean (allow optionalContents to take up the entire container width when widgets is null) / optional - default to false
   divider:
     type: boolean (add a divider below the addons) / optional - default to false
   optionalContents: (optional) [{